ahmedksultan/MKS21X-FinalProject/README.md

 Begun creating processes to put the maps in Java.

+**Jan 9, 2019** - practiced lanterna to get a better understanding of how it works.

 **Jan 10, 2019** - restarted maps, as we were not getting anywhere with the current version.

 Created a method we would stick to when creating maps.